Eighteenth century Scottish economist, author of The Wealth of Nations

 Adam Smith (1723-90) was not the first to try to understand the market economy, but he may have been the most influential and eloquent observer of economic life.
 His observation that a person may be "led by an invisible hand to promote an end that was no part of his intention" became the guiding star of an investigation of the beneficial unintended consequences of voluntary exchange, an investigation that still continues strong after more than two hundred years.

-Related Topics: Free Market, Netherlands
+Related Topics: Market economy, Netherlands

 The Inherently Humble Libertarian, by Sheldon Richman, The Goal Is Freedom, 13 Feb 2015